JemRF/RF-Documentation/pages/mydoc/llap.md

 At some point many users want to develop some application or gateway to talk to our XRF Personalities.

-Before writing any code we recommend that you try out you LLAP commands first using your favourite serial terminal program.
+Before writing any code we recommend that you try out you LLAP commands first using your favorite serial terminal program.
 This way you see what messages you need to send an what messages you might receive in reply.

 * * *